Monitor your cost with AWS Budgets

 Benefits

-Alerts & notifications with reports: Create and deliver reports to track the performance of the AWS Budgets on a daily, weekly, or monthly basis.
-Customers will be notified via email if the budget exceeds.
+Alerts & notifications with reports: Create and deliver reports to track AWS Budgets’ performance daily, weekly, or monthly, with email notifications for budget overruns.

 Refine Budgets: Add filters relating to service, member accounts, region, tags, and more to track your cost or consumption across several dimensions.

 Define actions: Define actions to decrease or avoid unplanned costs before they happen.
-Reduce the requirement to monitor and respond to alarms in order to cut costs.
+Reduce the requirement to monitor and respond to alarms to cut costs.

 AWS Budgets creation

-4. After completing the preceding steps, set your budget by providing the relevant information, such as budget details, budget amount, and budget scope, and then clicking next to continue.
+4. After completing the preceding steps, set your budget by providing the relevant information, such as budget details, budget amount, and budget scope, and then click next to continue.

 5. Now, click on “Add an alert threshold”.